Here come initial jobless claims ...

-The latest weekly numbers on initial jobless claims are set for release at 8:30 a.m.
+The latest weekly initial jobless claims numbers will cross at 8:30 a.m.
 ET.

-Economists forecast that first-time filings for unemployment insurance totaled 270,000 last week, according to Bloomberg.
+Economists estimate that the number of first-time filings for unemployment benefits rose to 270,000 last week from 267,000 in the prior period, according to Bloomberg.

+Since last Friday’s weak jobs report that raised some concerns about the labour market, economists have weighed in how important it is to track the initial jobless claims numbers.

+Citi’s Steven Englander pointed out that leading up to recessions, claims usually spike in the months after nonfarm payrolls tanked, Bloomberg wrote.
+And so in a sense, this is one of the numbers to pay more attention to.

 Refresh this page for the latest at the bottom of the hour.